Reissued from October 4, 2022 with updates to security information.

 Travel to High-Risk Areas

-If you are not currently in Ukraine but choose to disregard the travel advisory not to enter Ukraine, you should consider taking the following steps prior to travel:
+If you choose to disregard the Travel Advisory and travel to Ukraine, you should consider taking the following steps:

 If you are currently in Ukraine: